heistp/irtt/README.md

 Possibly...

 - Add machine parseable output during test
+- Refactor packet parsing by using a header struct instead of direct buffer access
+- Make feedback fields generic to ease addition of new returned stats
 - Allow non-isochronous send schedules
 - Prompt to write JSON file on cancellation
 - Use pflag options: https://github.com/spf13/pflag